package-chain/research/whitepaper.md

 # The verified build chain project
 - Build chain is the first truly decentralized software distribution mechanism.
-  Binaries distributed with package chain are guaranteed to work on any computer running a build chain client.
+  Binaries distributed with build chain are guaranteed to work on any computer running a build chain client.
 - Binaries are verified on chain.
 There is a trustless link between the sources, the binary and the build process.